ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 title: "Tooltips"
 ---

-There are four ways of enabling the tooltips in ag-Charts by using:
+There are four ways of enabling the tooltips in AG Charts by using:

 - [default tooltips](#default-tooltip)
 - [custom styled tooltips](#styling-the-default-tooltip) via CSS classes